Twint-AG/sdk/resources/docs/client.rst

     :language: PHP
     :end-before: // Production start

-To select the production environment, use |fq-method-value-environment-production|.
-For the testing environment, use |fq-method-value-environment-testing|.
+To select the production environment, use |fq-case-value-environment-production|.
+For the testing environment, use |fq-case-value-environment-testing|.

 .. literalinclude:: _examples/client-instantiation.example.php
     :language: PHP